 It's essential for the continued success of your application to understand how users are experiencing it: Does it load fast?
 Is it responsive?
 Is it visually stable?
 Analyzing these statistics for your web application is an important practice.

-Vercel makes this process easy by collecting metrics from your user's devices and calculating a Real Experience Score for you, reflecting how well your application is performing in the wild.
+Vercel collects metrics from your user's devices and calculates a Real Experience Score for you, reflecting how well your application is performing in the wild.

 With the Analytics view, you get insights about the score and the individual metrics without modifying your code or leaving the dashboard.
 Without adding new scripts or headers, you can analyze your site performance parameters.